overflowy/todotxt/README.md

 - TodoTxt: Add New Task - Opens input panel to create a new task with automatic creation date
 - TodoTxt: Toggle Task Completion - Marks selected tasks as complete or incomplete with completion date
+- TodoTxt: Generate Dashboard - Generates and opens an HTML dashboard with stats and charts
 - TodoTxt: Increase Priority - Raises task priority (B→A) or adds (A) if no priority exists
 - TodoTxt: Decrease Priority - Lowers task priority (A→B) or removes priority at (Z)
 - TodoTxt: Remove Priorities - Removes priority markers from selected tasks